-My VP of Architecture recently brought a renewed vigor to our use of the term “bikeshedding.”
+A recent conversation brought a renewed vigor to my use of the term “bikeshedding.”

 The term was coined c.
 1957 by C. Northcote Parkinson to illuminate a discovery he made – that groups of people tended to make a futile investment of time and energy on disputes over minor, marginal issues while more serious ones were being overlooked.